Insomnia Sleep Pranayam

 - Put your index and middle finger between the eyebrows, leaving thumb and ring finger free.

 - Close right nostril with the thumb.
-Briskly breathe in and out through left nostril for ten times.
+Briskly breathe in and out through the left nostril for ten times.

 - Release both fingers before you feel breathless.
 Slowly, but steadily release your breathe completely.

 Take two or three regular breathing.
 Repeat the whole process by closing the left nostril and breathing through the right.
 Beginners need to practice only one cycle only.
 You can gradually increase the number of cycles to 15-20 a day over time.
-This is not indicated for persons with hypertension (high blood pressure) and heart diseases.
+This is not indicating for persons with hypertension (high blood pressure) and heart diseases.

 Benefits: Bhastrika, the third step of pranayama eliminates germs and accumulated wastes from lungs.
 It is beneficial for persons suffering from asthma and tuberculosis.
-It is also to be noted that the persons practicing this step experience the release of mucus on larger quantities.
+It is also to note that the persons practicing this step experience the release of mucus on larger quantities.
 Nothing to worry, it is the method of expelling wastes from the lungs.

-Kapalabhati (Pranayama-4)
+Kapalabhati Pranayama

-This cleanses lungs, take any comfortable yoga pose.
-No need to shut eyes, keep hands on knees.
+This cleanses lungs take any comfortable yoga pose.
+No need to shut eyes, keep hands-on knees.

 - Slowly take a deep breath as if to fill your lungs.